 (Biographical Sketches… Smith, Lucy Mack, Liverpool, England: S. W. Richards.

-Smith had been using his seer stones, along with his supposed gift of second sight, years before the angel gave him the “key.”
-This is good example of history being re-interpreted.
-From this point on, Smith became known as the prophet who obtained the Urim and Thummim from an angel.
+Joseph Smith had been using his seer stones years before the angel gave him a “Key.”
+This is a good example of history being re-interpreted.
+From this point on, Joseph Smith became known as the prophet who obtained the Urim and Thummim from an angel.
 Turning his back on his old stone-peeping days!

 That understanding is only an Illusion.[lix]